 General functioning features

 You must also check things like feed rate, cutting width, cutting depth or dust extraction to make sure they match your needs.

 Durability is a must.
 The best way to ensure that your planer will last is to buy only from a trusted brand and to read authentic reviews.

 A: A planer thicknesser is a woodworking machine that’s used to trim boards to a consistent thickness throughout their length and ensure flatness on either side of the surfaces.

 A: That depends on your working style and goals.
 A planer thicknesser has a lot of important advantages that can make your product raise its quality on exceptional levels.

 Q: How to use a planer thicknesser?

-A: In operation, the table is set to the desired height and then the machine is switched on.
+A: The table is set to the desired height and then the machine is switched on.
 The wood board or panel is fed into the machine until it makes contact with the in-feed roller which grips the wood board and draws it into the machine and past the rotating cutter head.
 The knives remove material on the way through, and the outfeed roller pulls the board over and ejects it from the machine at the end of the pass.
-If the machine contains a dust port, all the excess material is extracted onto the chute to prepare for the succeeding process.

 Related Articles You May Be Interested In